AnishKumarKallepalli/BlockchainProject-DPoS-Consensus/README.md

 6). `/mine`

-This GET endpoint facilitates validating transactions and mining new blocks.
+This GET route facilitates validating transactions and mining new blocks.
 Adhering to the DPoS consensus, only delegate nodes can mine the new blocks.To ensure no block goes underfilled, a new block can be mined only when there are atleast two unverified transactions.

 This error message will be received by a non-delegate node that tries to mine a new block.
 ![Mine error](./Images/error_mine.jpg)